fanambynana/fanambynana/README.md

-My name is Fanambinantsoa,
+</> I’m interested in computer, math, sciences and technology.
-</> I’m interested in sciences and technology.
+I code for fun.

 <!---
 fanambynana/fanambynana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.